jhuus/HawkEars/README.md

 ## Limitations
 Some bird species are difficult to identify by sound alone.
 This includes mimics, for obvious reasons, which is why Northern Mockingbird is not currently included in the species list.
 European Starlings are included, but often mimic other birds and are therefore sometimes challenging to identify.
 Hoary Redpoll is excluded because it sounds too much like Common Redpoll.

-HawkEars is currently trained on 259 species that occur in Canada.
+As noted above, HawkEars is currently trained on 259 species that occur in Canada.
 Missing species are primarily shorebirds and waterfowl, and additional species will be added over time.
 A range of sound types is included for each species, but juvenile begging sounds are mostly missing.
 That's partly due to difficulty getting enough good recordings of these sounds, but it's certainly an area for further work.

 ## Training Your Own Model
 Setting up your own model mostly consists of finding good recordings, selecting segments within the recordings, and converting them to spectrograms stored in a SQLite database (see Implementation Notes below).
 Model training is performed by train.py.
 To see available parameters, type: